Kris Carr

 • Lay in the sun

-• Move your glorious body
+• Move your glorious vody

 • Eat plants (chomp, chomp, yum)

-• Breathe deeply often
+• Breathe deeply, often

 • Smile

 Each time I release a book into the world, I worry.
 Is it good enough?
 And then, I remember.
 Acceptance.
 I replace my fear with my affirmation.
 I love and accept myself exactly the way I am (and I love and accept this fabulous creation exactly the way it is!).
-From that place, I can be present and soak in moments like the one I had while reading the latest issue of VegNews Magazine.
-Crazy Sexy Kitchen received its first rave review.
-Thank you, VegNews!
-They gushed all over the cookbook.

 “With Crazy Sexy Kitchen, Carr is arming readers with a laundry list of delicious recipes…If ever there was a vegan chef fantasy team this would be it … Reading the book already feels like you are at the party with Carr and her compassionate cohorts … It’s fun, it’s edgy … Carr, Sarno, and friends have created a lasting tome that’s sure to persuade the palates of innumerable people.”

 If you’re like me, you may get squeamish around compliments.
 You shrug them off or deflect them back to the compliment giver.
 “No, YOU are great.
 No, YOU are more great.”
-However, when we practice unconditional acceptance, we challenge ourselves to say two very powerful words.
+However, when we practice unconditional acceptance, we challenge ourselves to say two very powerful words:

 “Thank you.”